Cross-Border Antifascism 1933-1945

 To Spain in the Chapaev Battalion

 August Levin was assigned to this work and was chosen for a leadership role for the Central Amsterdam branch.
 (From 1931 to 32 he had attended the Communist Party leadership school in Moscow.)
-In 1934, he was transferred to the border area and was directly involved in the smuggling of illegal literature from Holland into Germany.
-Later, in October 1936, he went to Spain, where he fought in the Chapaev Battalion, XIII Brigade.
+In 1934, he was transferred to the border area and was directly involved in smuggling illegal literature from Holland into Germany.
+Later, in October 1936, he went to Spain, where he fought in the Chapaev Battalion, XIII International Brigade.

 Because of the Spanish Civil War and the annexation of Austria and the Sudetenland, Germany exerted even more pressure on the Dutch government to intensify the persecution of German political refugees.
 At that time, Levin was working with a group of illegal German Communist emigrants in the Netherlands – including Eugen Schwebinghaus.